 Contacts isn’t a sexy app, but there’s no doubt it’s deeply embedded in the Apple ecosystem.
 With it, we can make calls, send emails and messages, and get travel directions by saying a person’s name when making a request to Siri.

-Find contact information with Siri
+How to find contact information with Siri

 When searching for details of a contact stored in your address book, just say their name.